Facts

 Shelter and settlements

-We provide temporary, transitional and permanent shelters to internally displaced people in Somalia.
+We provide shelter and access to essential infrastructure and non-food items to internally displaced people, refugees and vulnerable host communities in Somalia.
 Our teams:

-- construct and rehabilitate temporary, transitional and permanent shelters through cash and in-kind approaches
+- construct and rehabilitate temporary/emergency, transitional and permanent shelters through cash and in-kind modalities and adopting owner-driven approaches whenever feasible

 - distribute non-food items (NFIs) through cash and in-kind approaches